AhmadAllan/AWS-Bastion-Host-CFN-Template/Readme.md

-# AWS CloudFormation Nested Stack Deployment
+# AWS CloudFormation Bastion Host Example Neasted Template

 This project deploys an architecture with a Virtual Private Cloud (VPC), a public EC2 instance (bastion host), and a private EC2 instance.
 The setup includes SSH access configuration options, an Internet Gateway, a NAT Gateway, and a layered security model with separate public and private subnets.